List of typefaces designed by Frederic Goudy: Career

+The production of new type designs, by reason of the increasing scarcity of competent punch cutters, was becoming more and more difficult when, about thirty years ago, Linn Boyd Benton of Milwaukee invented and perfected the first punch cutting machine.
+This machine works on the principle of a pantograph, a guide, following the outlines of a large scale pattern of the type design, directing the movement of a fine revolving tool cutting the metal of the punch or matrix in greatly reduced scale but in exactly the same design.
+This machine or machines similar to it are now in use in all typefoundries and the matrix departments of all composing machine manufacturers throughout the world.

 During the early years of Goudy's career, hand typesetting was being superseded, especially for body text composition, by hot metal typesetting, and his client Monotype was one of the most popular manufacturers of these systems, in competition with that of Linotype.
 Both allowed metal type to be quickly cast under the control of a keyboard, eliminating the need to manually cast metal type and slot it into place into a printing press.
 With no need to keep type in stock, just the matrices used as moulds to cast the type, printers could use a wider range of fonts and there was increasing demand for varied typefaces.
 However, many of Goudy’s designs were used in hand-setting also.

 While most of Goudy's designs are 'old-style' serif faces, they do still explore a wide range of aspects of the genre, with Deepdene offering a strikingly upright italic, Goudy Modern merging traditional old-style letters with the insistent, horizontal serifs of Didone faces of the eighteenth and nineteenth centuries and several such as Goudy Old Style being sold with a swash italic for display use.
 His sans-serif series, Goudy Sans, adopts an eccentric humanist style with a calligraphic italic.
 Quite unlike most sans-serif types of the period, it was unpopular in his lifetime but has been revived several times since by both LTC and ITC.